 Individual grants range from a maximum of about £2,000 to help with fees or living expenses whilst on course, down to £200 for tools.
 The tools shown to the left were presented to the top trainee at Borsham North Shore Boat Yard.
 It is the Company’s policy to make grants payable to the school and dependent on continuing good reports of performance and attendance.

 In 2019-20 over £20,000 was allocated to applicants to the Billmeir Award Scheme which supported 18 individuals and two organisations, the Clyde Maritime Trust and the Institute of Chartered Shipbrokers' 'Shipwrights' Prize'.
 The individuals who were supported by the Shipwrights were training on courses ranging from naval architecture to traditional wooden boat building at one of the colleges listed below and the Company funded their course fees or tools.
-To date in 2020-21 the Education and Charity Committee has allocated £27,000 in grants to 21 individual applicants from six separate colleges and in support of the two apprentices with the Clyde Maritime Trust and the Shipwrights Prize awarded by ICS and to date in 2021-22 grants totalling £17,000 have been awarded to four applicants from three colleges plus the SV GLENLEE apprentices and the ICS Shipwrights' Prize.
+In 2020-21 the Education and Charity Committee allocated £28,000 in grants to 22 individual applicants from six separate colleges and to support the two apprentices with the Clyde Maritime Trust and the Shipwrights Prize awarded by ICS and to date in 2021-22 grants totalling £17,000 have been awarded to four applicants from three colleges plus the SV GLENLEE apprentices and the ICS Shipwrights' Prize.